camunda/camunda-docs-manual/content/user-guide/process-engine/identity-service.md

 The database identity service uses the process engine database for managing users and groups.
 This is the default identity service implementation used if no alternative identity service implementation is provided.

-The database identity service implements both `ReadOnlyIdentityProvider` and `WritableIdentityProvider` providing full CRUD functionality in Users, Groups and Memberships.
+The database identity service implements both `ReadOnlyIdentityProvider` and `WriteableIdentityProvider` providing full CRUD functionality in Users, Groups and Memberships.

 # The LDAP Identity Service